Relient K: The Bird and the Bee Sides and Forget and Not Slow Down (2008–2010)

-Is for Karaoke (2011)
+Is for Karaoke, Collapsible Lung and Mmhmm 10th anniversary tour (2011–2014)

-On April 11, 2011, the band announced via Facebook that a cover album was set to be recorded.
-On June 14, 2011, Alt Press reported the EP would be called K Is for Karaoke and displayed the album artwork.
-The band revealed one album song per day on its Facebook page.
-The first album, Is for Karaoke EP, was made available for download on June 28, 2011 through the Amazon MP3 store.
-It was also available through iTunes or as a physical CD on the Vans Warped Tour and Rock The Universe at Universal Studios.
-On October 4, 2011 the group released a second EP, Is for Karaoke EP, Part 2, and also the full-length album, Is for Karaoke, which features all the tracks from both EPs.
+The group began posting pictures on their Facebook to reveal tracks from a forthcoming covers EP.
+On June 14, 2011, Alternative Press reported the EP would be called Is for Karaoke and displayed the album artwork.
+The first part, Is for Karaoke EP, was made available for download on June 28.
+On October 4, the group released the second EP, Is for Karaoke EP, Part 2, and also the full-length album, Is for Karaoke, which features all the tracks from both EPs.

-Collapsible Lung, departure of Ethan Luck and Mmhmm 10th anniversary tour (2011–2014)

-In several interviews on YouTube, Matt Thiessen and other band members stated that they had planned to enter the studio in November 2011 to write and record an album, which they hoped would be released mid-2012.
-However, due to a record label swap, the album was delayed.
-RCA Music Group announced it was dissolving Jive Records along with Arista Records and J Records.
+On October 7, 2011, RCA Music Group announced it was dissolving Jive Records along with Arista Records and J Records.
 With the shutdown, Relient K and all other artists previously signed to these three labels would release their future material on the RCA Records.
-In May 2012, it was announced via the band's Twitter that recording had begun with producer Paul Moak.
-On February 22, 2013, Absolutepunk.net posted that the new album was finished and that details were coming soon.
+In May 2012, the group posted that they were working on new material with producer Paul Moak.
+The group also posted studio video updates within the next few weeks.
+In July and August, the group went on a tour of the US with Hellogoodbye, William Beckett and House of Heroes.

 On February 4, 2013, the band released a single via YouTube, in the form of a lyric video: "That's My Jam".
-According to the group, the song was used in the background of a Pizza Hut commercial.
 Later, the track was redone, featuring Owl City, as an iTunes bonus track for Collapsible Lung.

-On March 30, the band announced at Easterfest that the new album would be called Collapsible Lung.
-The song "Don't Blink" was released in the form of a lyric video on the band's YouTube channel.
+On February 22, 2013, it was announced that the new album was finished and that details were coming soon.
+In April and May, the group went on a US tour with Hellogoodbye and William Beckett again, as well as with Mike Mains & The Branches.
+They also announced that bassist John Warne, guitarist Jon Schneck and drummer Ethan Luck would not be participating on the upcoming tour.
+On April 21, Luck announced his departure from the group.
+The group revealed that the album's title would be called Collapsible Lung and the song "Don't Blink" was released in the form of a lyric video on the band's YouTube channel on April 21.
 On April 19, the band announced that the release of Collapsible Lung had been postponed to July 2013, and the specific date of July 2 was confirmed, along with the album cover artwork, on May 17.